 By car: Car Parking will be in several locations this year.
-As you drive into the village, please look out for the martials who will direct you to available parking.
-All cars must be parked by 9.40am. you hi There is strictly no parking at the Pavilion.
+As you drive into the village, please look out for the marshals who will direct you to available parking.
+All cars must be parked by 9.40am.
+There is strictly no parking at the Pavilion.

 Registration will be in the gazebos near the Pavilion – please register promptly.
 Registration will be open from 8:30am and everybody must be registered by 9:45am.
 On the day registrations need to be made by 9:15am.

 There will be chip timing on the day – your chips will be given to you at registration.
 Rogue Racer, who provide the chip timing service, use reusable chips which attach to your ankle.
 It is the runner’s responsibility to return chips to event organisers immediately after the run.
 Lost chips will be charged at £30/each.

 There will be a pre-race warm-up, kindly provided by Simon Lord, for all those that would like to join in.
 This will take place near the start line at 9:45am, followed by a race briefing at the Start Line at 9:55am.
 The 5k and 10k run starts at 10:00am.
 The Family Bunny run takes place as soon as the 5k and 10K runners have cleared the field.
 Please line up behind the 5k and 10K runners.

 After the race please remember to return your chip timer and collect your medal and t-shirt.
 Physio and massage might be available after the race.
 There will be a presentation of trophies to category winners at around 11:15.
 We will post a link to the results on the website and on our Facebook soon after the run.